 We use special music arrangements to stimulate children's minds for better cognitive perception.

 Jean Piaget's Theory of Cognitive Development suggests that children move through four different stages of mental development.
 His theory focuses not only on understanding how children acquire knowledge, but also on understanding the nature of intelligence.
 Birth to 2 years: Sensorimotor Stage Ages 2 to 7: Preoperational Stage Ages 7 to 11: Concrete Operational Stage Age 12 and up: Formal Operational Stage.
 According to Piaget's Theory, the child in ages 2 to 4 is not yet able to conceptualize abstractly and needs concrete physical situations.
 Objects are classified in simple ways, especially by important features.

 We apply Piaget's Theory in planning curriculum and activities, understanding that young children think about things in very concrete terms, especially using visual, listening and kinesthetic approach.

 The Reggio Emilia Approach values the child as a strong, capable and resilient individual, rich with wonder and knowledge.
 Every child brings with them deep curiosity and potential and this innate curiosity drives their interest to understand their world and their place within it.

 We actively use the Reggio Emilia Approach while choosing materials for class work and strategies that efficiently develop children's cognitive skills and creativity.

-A lesson structure that allows a child to acquire information intensively and stay focused.
+A lesson structure that allows kids to acquire information through fun activities and movement.

-Individualized attention to each child.
+Individualized attention is paid to each child.
 6 children per class.